holdex/developers/docs/CONTRIBUTING.md

 following requirements.

 > [!WARNING]
-> PRs that do not correspond to the following criteria are usually rejected.
+> PRs that do not correspond to the following criteria will be rejected.

 Before marking your PR as ready for review, confirm: